-We hold substantially all of our bitcoin in custody accounts at a U.S.-based, institutional-grade custodian that has demonstrated records of regulatory compliance and information security, and as we further execute on our strategy, we intend to expand our holdings to multiple similar custodians.
-As a result, the primary counterparty risk we are, and expect to be, exposed to with respect to our bitcoin is performance obligations under the various custody arrangements into which we have entered or will enter.
-We intend to custody our bitcoin across multiple custodians to diversify our potential risk exposure to any one custodian.
-Our custodial services contract, and any future contracts, do not restrict our ability to reallocate our bitcoin among our custodians, and our bitcoin holdings may be concentrated with a single custodian from time to time, such as presently as we negotiate new arrangements.
-In light of the significant amount of bitcoin we hold or will hold, we expect that we will continually seek to engage additional digital asset custodians to further diversify the custody of our bitcoin.
+We believe that our primary counterparty risk with respect to our bitcoin holdings is performance obligations under our various custody arrangements.
+We intend to custody our bitcoin with multiple custodians to diversify our potential risk exposure to any one custodian.
+Our custodial services contracts do not restrict our ability to reallocate our bitcoin among our custodians or require us to hold a minimum amount of bitcoin with any particular custodian.
+Our bitcoin holdings may be concentrated with a single custodian from time to time, particularly as we negotiate new arrangements or move our assets among our various service providers.